-The brief introduction of the authors and their educational qualification relevant to the study enhances the credential of the research study.
+The brief introduction of the authors and their educational qualification relevant to the study enhances the credentials of the research.
 The introduction clearly gives concept and the variable under study.
-In the beginning of the introduction, the author gives an estimate on the percentage of the elderly suffering from insomnia and the disastrous effects it causes in the physical, emotional and social well being of the elderly.
-Though the illness may be treated with western medications, the medications cannot be used for long term and has many side effects which can affect the normal day to day functioning making the western medication less beneficial in treating patients suffering from insomnia.
+In the beginning of the introduction, the author gives an estimate on the percentage of the elderly suffering from insomnia and the disastrous effects it causes in the physical, emotional and social wellbeing of the elderly.
+Though the illness may be treated with western medications, the medications cannot be used for long term and has many side effects which can affect the normal day to day functioning.
+As a result western medications may be less beneficial in treating patients suffering from insomnia.
 Hence a research is performed to study if yoga can reduce the symptoms of insomnia and increase the quality and functionality in elderly people.
 Though the hypothesis and the research question were not directly stated in the introduction, all the information mentioned above gives the readers a clear study purpose for the research.
-A large percentage of the population suffering from insomnia makes a significant need to research and study on the particular subject.
-The introduction also specifies that such studies have already been performed and the repetitious research to make the results more provable makes this particular research study prospective in nature.
+The research topic is very useful to the community and has a significant need as a large percentage of the population suffers from insomnia.
+The introduction also specifies that such studies have already been performed and the repetitious research to make the results more provable.
+The study design is prospective in nature as it follows over time a group of individuals to determine how the practice of yoga affects the quality of sleep and life.
 A literature review is not present in the introduction.
-From the references of the article it is clear that the authors have studied many sources for performing this research.
-The articles were dated from the year 1989 to 2012.
-While most of the articles were up to date a couple of articles were outdated.
-The articles were relevant to the research study performed.
+From the listed references it is clear that the authors have studied many sources for performing this research.
+The articles are dated from the year 1989 to 2012.
+While most of the articles are up to date, a couple of articles are outdated.
+The listed articles are relevant to the research study performed.

 Significance for nursing

-Insomnia is one of the major issues suffered by patients admitted in any health care organization facility.
-Insomnia is one of the major factors that contribute to stress for the patients.
-As a result patients suffer from many physical, psychological and emotion distress due to the lack of sleep.
-Since the western medications does not have much effects in the treatment of the disease, research studies in alternative methods such as yoga can proved evidence based practice for the nurses to use in the treatment for their patients.
-More research in this particular study can definitely prove the efficiency and effectiveness of yoga in the treatment of insomnia.
-The article does not particularly specify the use of intervention by the nurses in the elderly population; however nurses can make use of the article to perform evidence based practice.
+Insomnia is one of the major issues suffered by patients admitted in any health care facility.
+Insomnia is one of the major factors that contribute to stress.
+As a result patients suffer from many physical, psychological and emotional distresses due to the lack of sleep.
+Since the western medications have limited desirable effects in the treatment of the disease, research studies in alternative methods such as yoga provides an evidence based practice for the nurses to use in the treatment of their patients.
+More research in this particular study can add support to the efficiency and effectiveness of yoga in the treatment of insomnia.
+The article does not particularly specify the use of intervention by the nurses in the elderly population; however nurses can make use of the observations from article to perform evidence based practice.

 Method

-The method section clearly demonstrated the guidelines used in the selection of the participants, the interventions used, the experiment protocol, the tools used for the data collection and the outcome measures.
+The method section clearly demonstrates the guidelines used in the selection of the participants, the interventions used, the experimental protocol, the tools used for the data collection and the outcome measures.

 Research Design